-I. Attendance Policy: Students are expected to view all lectures provided on Moodle.
+I. Attendance Policy: Students are expected to view all materials provided on Moodle and to participate in all Zoom lectures, with cameras on, as this is a virtual class not an online only class.
 Because materials will be available more than a week before due dates, no quizzes, lab work, or assignments will be accepted late.